ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 6. tuple: Ordered, immutable collections.
 7. dict: Unordered, mutable collections of key-value pairs.

-# Integer
+Integer
 age = 25
 print(age)

-# Float
+Float
 height = 5.9
 print(height)

-# String
+String
 name = "John"
 print(name)

-# Boolean
+Boolean
 is_student = True
 print(is_student)

-# List
+List
 numbers = [1, 2, 3, 4, 5]
 print(numbers)

-# Tuple
+Tuple
 coordinates = (10.0, 20.0)
 print(coordinates)

-# Dictionary
+Dictionary
 person = {"name": "John", "age": 25}
 print(person)

 # Question 5

 Control Structures:

-- Explain the use of conditional statements and loops in Python.
+Explain the use of conditional statements and loops in Python.
 Provide examples of an `if-else` statement and a `for` loop.

-# Answer

 Control structures in Python, such as conditional statements and loops, are essential for controlling the flow of a program.
 They allow you to execute certain code blocks based on specific conditions and to repeat code execution.

 Conditional statements are used to execute a block of code only if a certain condition is met.
 The most common conditional statements in Python are if, elif, and else.

-# if-else Statement
+if-else Statement:
 An if-else statement allows you to execute one block of code if a condition is true and another block of code if the condition is false.

-# example of an if-else statement:
+example of an if-else statement:

 age = 18
 if age >= 18:
 print("You are an adult.")
 else:
 print("You are a minor.")

-# Loops
+Loops:
 Loops are used to execute a block of code multiple times.
 The most common loops in Python are for and while loops.

-# for Loop
+for Loop
 A for loop is used to iterate over a sequence (such as a list, tuple, dictionary, set, or string) and execute a block of code for each item in the sequence.

-# example of a for Loop
+example of a for Loop

 for i in range(5):
 print(i)